 There are many opportunities on campus for students to connect with others who share their interests and experiences, celebrate culture and identity, give voice to a student body, and raise awareness.
 A sampling of events include as Black History Month, National LGBTQIA+ Pride Dinner, Women’s HERstory Month and the International Dinner.

 Some active social groups include the Alliance, the Black Student Union, Japanese Culture Club, Active Minds, and the Gender Equality Club.
 Some active professional organizations include the Muslim Student Association, Society of Hispanic Professional Engineers, the International Student Council, the Society of Asian Scientists & Engineers.
 Our goal is to maintain a campus community where members feel an authentic sense of belonging.

 Safe spaces are an invaluable part of WPI’s campus, and serve all members of the campus community as a location to discuss topics such as sexuality, racism, sexism, social justice, disabilities, religion, and spirituality.
-The OASIS House is the designated safe space on campus, with the International House, Collegiate Religious Center, Gordon Library, and Office of Accessibility Services available for added support.
+The OASIS Cultural Center is the designated safe space on campus, with the International House, Collegiate Religious Center, Gordon Library, and Office of Accessibility Services available for added support.

 Global Projects for All

 WPI’s Global Project Program is an invaluable experience for students.
 Each incoming undergraduate student receives a one-time Global Scholarship of up to $5,000 to complete a project at one of WPI’s 50+ project centers across six continents.
 This scholarship will cover all, or the vast majority, of expenses needed to complete a project abroad.

 Women in STEM